google/blockly-samples/codelabs/custom_generator/custom_generator.md

 Our `index.js` file already handles importing the toolbox and using it in Blockly.

 If the server is already running, you can refresh the page to see your changes.
 Otherwise, run `npm run start` to start the server.
+You should see the new blocks in the toolbox, like this:

+![Screenshot of toolbox showing our added blocks, including the new member and object blocks, plus the built-in number, text, boolean, null, and list blocks.](./toolbox_blocks.png)

 The app is still trying to generate and run JavaScript for the workspace, instead of JSON.
 We will change that soon.
-For now, you should see the new blocks in the toolbox, like this:

-![Screenshot of toolbox showing our added blocks, including the new member and object blocks, plus the built-in number, text, boolean, null, and list blocks.](./toolbox_blocks.png)

 ## The basics